Blosc/blogsite/posts/ndim-reductions.rst

 NumPy is widely recognized for its ability to perform efficient computations and manipulations on multidimensional arrays.
 This library is fundamental for many aspects of data analysis and science due to its speed and flexibility in handling numerical data.
 However, when datasets reach considerable sizes, working with uncompressed data can result in prolonged access times and intensive memory usage, which can negatively impact overall performance.

 This is where Blosc2 becomes important.
 Blosc2 is a fast compression library that offers an effective solution for reducing data size without sacrificing access speed.
 Compressing data with Blosc2 significantly decreases the memory and storage space required, allowing for faster access to the data, especially in systems with memory constraints.
-Although compression and decompression of data require a bit more CPU time, the improvement in access speed and the reduction in space used often outweigh this additional cost.
+Although compression and decompression of data require a bit more of CPU time, the reduction in storage space and required bandwidth often outweigh this additional cost.

-In this tutorial, we will explore how Python-Blosc2 is using NumPy under the hood to enhance performance in data reduction tasks.
-Compression in Blosc2 can accelerate data read and write operations in NumPy without compromising accuracy, allowing to use NumPy machinery straight from data present in CPU cache, making the whole operation very efficient.
-The goal is to demonstrate Python-Blosc2 can be used to perform computations, reducing complexity and improving performance in common operations.
+Blosc2 leverages the power of NumPy to perform efficient reductions on compressed multidimensional arrays.
+By compressing data with Blosc2, it is possible to reduce the memory and storage space required to store large datasets, while maintaining fast access times.
+This is especially beneficial for systems with memory constraints, as it allows for faster data access and manipulation.

+In this blog, we will explore how Python-Blosc2 can perform data reductions in `NDArray <https://www.blosc.org/python-blosc2/reference/ndarray.html>`_ objects (or any other object fulfilling the `LazyArray interface <https://www.blosc.org/python-blosc2/reference/lazyarray.html>`_) and how the performance of these operations can be optimized by using different chunk shapes, compression levels and codecs.
+We will compare the performance of Python-Blosc2 with NumPy.

-Note: This tutorial assumes that you have Python, NumPy, matplotlib and Blosc2 installed on your system.
-Also, this tutorial has been run on CPU (Intel 13900K) with a large L3 cache (36 MB).
-As it turns out, the performance of Blosc2 is very sensitive to the chunk size, and the results may vary on different CPUs, specially ones with smaller L3 caches.
+Note: The results presented here have been obtained on a CPU (Intel 13900K) with a relatively large L3 cache (36 MB).
+As it turns out, the performance of Blosc2 is very sensitive to the CPU cache size, and the results may vary on different CPUs, specially ones with smaller caches.

 The 3D array
 ------------